sruxll/rag_us_congressional_bills/README.md

   - value: `<YOUR_GEMINI_API_KEY>`
 - leave the rest of the configuration at its default settings

-3. Clone this repository, and then re-direct to the serving-rag-gemini folder
+3. Once the VM instance is running, open an SSH session in the browser.
+Clone this repository, then navigate to the serving-rag-gemini folder.

 ```bash
 git clone https://github.com/sruxll/rag_us_congressional_bills.git